-If you love a great deal, chances are good that you shop at Walmart.
-For decades, the mammoth retailer has been known for its bargain-basement prices.
-In fact, it's easy to assume that it's difficult — if not impossible — to shave down those rock-bottom prices a bit more.
+If you love a great deal, chances are good that you shop at retail giant Walmart.
+For decades, the company has been known for its bargain-basement prices.
+In fact, you might assume that it’s difficult — if not impossible — to shave down those rock-bottom prices a bit more.

 But that assumption can be a costly mistake.
 If you know what you’re doing, you can save even more at Walmart.
 For example, shopping at the right time of day can cut your grocery costs.
 Download the right app, and your savings can continue long after you leave the store.

 Click through to read about nine strategies that help you get the best prices when shopping at Walmart.

 Even if Walmart isn’t offering the lowest price on a given item, you can take advantage of the store’s price-match policy to secure a better deal.
 Walmart will match any advertised price from stores in your area, said Paul Ivanovsky, creator of I Heart the Mart, a blog dedicated to saving money at Walmart.

 To qualify, the items in question must be identical and in stock at the other retailer.
 Ivanovsky said the price-matching policy is a great way to save money on items such as fruit, meat and paper products.

 Additionally, Walmart will match many online competitors’ prices for home goods and other nonfood items.
 Although restrictions exist, the retail giant will generally match online prices for goods from Amazon, Best Buy, Target and TigerDirect, among other stores.